pipegalera/starter-academic/content/post/credit-card-approval/index.md

-After the hot encoding every different category inside every column is transformed to a integer.
+After the hot encoding, every different category inside every column is transformed into an integer.

 # 4. Basic Data Visualization